“WHY HAVE I BEEN CREATED AS A MAN/WOMAN? WHAT IS MY BODY TELLING ABOUT GOD?”

 Would you like to study St. John Paul II’s Theology of the Body with us?

 We want to help you understand the teaching of St. John Paul II, guide you so that you come to see the important points, and enable you to communicate this teaching to others!

 In this course, you will be able to reflect on and consider the human body and sexuality as something good, willed, and created by God.
 We will explore the origin, meaning, and goal of our lives, the meaning of our body as a sacrament, and its purpose in the life to come.
 We will discover the beauty, purity, and dignity of marriage and its fruitfulness.

 Our aim is not to teach you mere norms, but with the help of St. John Paul II and using a few key verses from the Holy Scriptures we want to explain to you the deep reasons why it is good for man to live chastely before and in a marriage or in any other state of life.

-The Karol Wojtyła School of Mission in cooperation with students and graduates of the International Theological Institute in Trumau, Austria have prepared for you an online course on St. John Paul II’s Theology of the Body in English.
+The Karol Wojtyła School of Mission in cooperation with Faculty of Theology CU and graduates of the International Theological Institute in Trumau, Austria have prepared for you an online course on St. John Paul II’s Theology of the Body in English.
 Through the seminar method, you will have the chance to study and discuss the theme of the Theology of the Body in a small group with help of one of our lecturers.

 We welcome you from all over the world!